-Neither the College nor its insurers take any responsibility for death, injury, loss or damage which occurs as a result of, or in connection with, an unauthorised activity.
-Students involved in such activities are liable to be subject to one or more of the following: fines, suspension from privileges including attendance at events, a behavioural contract and probation, unpaid community service, suspension from the College, or expulsion from the College.
-An unauthorised activity is any activity not authorised by the Dean or Assistant Dean.
+Neither the College nor its insurers take any responsibility for death, injury, loss, or damage which occurs as a result of, or in connection with, an unauthorised activity.
+An unauthorised activity is any activity requiring authorisation which has not been authorised by the Dean or an Assistant Dean.
+Students involved in such activities are liable to be subject to consequences such as one or more of the following: fines, suspension from privileges including attendance at events, a behavioural contract and probation, unpaid community service, suspension from the College, or expulsion from the College.

-This means that any student or group of students arranging, contributing or taking part in such an activity will be personally responsible and therefore, individually liable for any action for damages, injury or death either directly or indirectly caused by or in the course of such activity, without the benefit of insurance.
+This means that any student or group of students arranging, contributing, or taking part in such an activity will be personally responsible and, therefore, individually liable for any action for damages, injury or death either directly or indirectly caused by or in the course of such activity, without the benefit of insurance.

-Application for re-admission
+Application for readmission

-Students are asked to re-apply for admission to College for the following year in the latter part of Semester II.
-It should be noted that a record of poor conduct, and/or unsatisfactory academic progress is liable to prevent a resident from being granted readmission to College, or may require conditions attached to continued residency or readmission.
+Students are asked to apply for readmission to the College for the following year in the latter part of Semester 2.
+Readmission to the College is at the absolute discretion of the Head of College.
+It should be noted that a record of poor conduct, unsatisfactory academic progress, or other unsuitability for living in the College is liable to prevent a student from being granted readmission to the College, or may require conditions attached to continued residency or readmission.